gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

       +-----------------+         +---------------------+
 ```

-In this case the `internal` and `external` `DNSEntries` should be changed to the Network LoadBalancer's IP.
+In this case, the `internal` and `external` `DNSEntries` should be changed to the Network LoadBalancer's IP.

-### In-cluster communication to the apiserver
+### In-Cluster Communication to the apiserver

-In Kubernetes the API server is discoverable via the master service (`kubernetes` in `default` namespace).
+In Kubernetes, the API server is discoverable via the master service (`kubernetes` in `default` namespace).
 Today, this service can only be of type `ClusterIP` - making in-cluster communication to the API server impossible due to:

-- the client doesn't set the `Server Name` in the TLS handshake, if it attempts to talk to an IP address.
+- the client doesn't set the `Server Name` in the TLS handshake if it attempts to talk to an IP address.
 In this case, the TLS handshake reaches the Envoy IngressGateway proxy, but it's rejected by it.
 - Kubernetes services can be of type `ExternalName`, but the master service is not supported by [kubelet](https://github.com/gardener/gardener/issues/1135#issuecomment-505317932).
   - even if this is fixed in future Kubernetes versions, this problem still exists for older versions where this functionality is not available.